 GENERAL POWER OF ATTORNEY

-Who should use a General Power of Attorney?
-If you want to authorise someone else to do things, sign documents or enter transactions or agreements on your behalf, then this General Power of Attorney may be used.
+Who should use a Power of Attorney?
+If you want to authorise someone else to do things, sign documents or enter transactions or agreements on your behalf, then a Power of Attorney may be used.
 It is often used by people who travel abroad extensively and want to leave a responsible person in charge of their affairs at home.
-It is also commonly used by elderly people who often ask their adult children to attend to their affairs on their behalf.
+It is also commonly used by elderly people who ask their adult children to attend to their affairs on their behalf.

 What does the General Power of Attorney look like?
-The agreement can be printed onto three A4 pages.
+The template can be printed onto three pages.

 What do you need to do to use the template General Power of Attorney?